 Step 1: Again, go to Steam > userdata > SteamID> AppID and then delete the remote folder and remotecache.vdf file in it.

 Step 2: Go back to the Steam cloud conflict window and select UPLOAD TO THE STEAM CLOUD.
 Then Steam will sync your AppID folder where includes nothing.
 So, the previous data on your Steam cloud will be deleted.

 Step 3: The target game will start automatically after Step 2.
-You need to pay attention the new files will be synced to your Steam cloud when you close the game.
+You need to pay attention that the new files will be synced to your Steam cloud when you close the game.
 So you need to disable the Steam cloud feature.
-Just press Alt + Tab to go back to Steam app.
+Just press Alt + Tab to go back to the Steam app.
 Then navigate to Settings > Cloud and uncheck Enable Steam Cloud synchronization for the applications which support it.